wagtail/wagtail/docs/topics/pages.md

 In the above example, we\'ve indexed `body` for full-text search and `date` for filtering.

-The arguments that these field types accept are documented in `wagtailsearch_indexing_fields`{.interpreted-text role="ref"}.
+The arguments that these field types accept are documented in [indexing extra fields](wagtailsearch_indexing_fields).

 ### Editor panels